Ed Zunz announces resignation from Longboat Key Town Commission | Longboat Key | Your Observer

 “Commissioner Zunz has done a great job trying to balance the needs of the Village, he lives in that area, with the needs of the entire town,” Harmer said.

-As of Monday afternoon, Zunz had not yet submitted a formal letter of resignation.
-Once he submits his letter, Harmer said the Town Commission can appoint someone within 30 days from the effective date of the resignation.
+Once Zunz submits a formal letter of resignation, Harmer said the Town Commission can appoint someone within 30 days from the date of the letter.
+The appointed commissioner would have to live in District 5, which extends from the northern boundary of 5610 Gulf of Mexico Drive to the northern town limits.

 “If they didn’t appoint [someone], then a special election would be held,” Harmer said.
 “I would imagine that the commission will end up appointing someone, and we will work with them to get the word out so they can find someone who’s interested in serving.”